What is the Minnesota Wood-Nesting Bee Atlas?

-The Minnesota Bee Atlas is a research project that relies on volunteers to learn more about the distribution and diversity of Minnesota's 500+ bee species.
+The Minnesota Wood-Nesting Bee Atlas is a research project that relies on volunteers to learn more about the distribution, diversity, and habitat needs of Minnesota's wood and stem-nesting bee species.
 Get to know Minnesota bees with our new Species Guide.

-Volunteer log in: Click here to submit data and view your results.
+Volunteer log in: Login to submit data and view your results.

 Photo courtesy of Bee Atlas volunteer Don Leaon